pablomazo/self_driving/README.md

 2. Genetic algorithm:

-There are two versions of this code with and withoud GUI: train_Genetic.py and train_Genetic_no_GUI.py which are executed the same way:
+There are two versions of this code with and without GUI: train_Genetic.py and train_Genetic_no_GUI.py which are executed the same way:
 ```
 python train_Genetic.py population parents permanent hidden_size